ocas/InternationalSis/README.md

 You can get a Bearer Token through making an HTTP POST to our OCAS Identity Server (OIDS).
 We will provide you the OIDS in a separate e-mail.

+### Maintenance Error Message ###

+API calls when the system is in Maintenance are going to be responded with a 503 - ServiceUnavailable also the response is going to have the same message the portal is displaying.

 ### How to Get a Bearer Token ###